-With regard to property, plant and equipment and intangible assets, the Group determines, at the end of the reporting period, whether or not there is any indication of impairment.
+With regard to PPE and intangible assets, the Group determines, at the end of the reporting period, whether or not there is any indication of impairment.
 If any such indication exists, the Group performs an impairment test by estimating the recoverable amount of the asset.
 With regard to goodwill and intangible assets with indefinite useful lives, the Group periodically conducts an impairment test once a year or whenever there is any indication of impairment.